 - The college may disclose records in connection with financial aid.

-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by TC3 to comply with the requirements of FERPA.
+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.

 The name and address of the office that administers FERPA is: